Anello-Photonics/docs-A1/docs/vehicle_configuration.rst

 | Antenna Baseline    |  bsl             |   Baseline length between two antennae, in meters                                |
 +---------------------+------------------+----------------------------------------------------------------------------------+

+In order to use dual antenna heading, the antenna baseline must be calibrated using the ANELLO Python program.
+The options to enter an antenna baseline are as follows:

+1. **Enter manually:** Enter baseline between center of antennae, in meters.
+This should only be used if you can measure this baseline in a CAD model within 2cm accuracy.
+2. **Auto calibrate:** This is the recommended method.
+Mount antennae in desired position on vehicle, ensure your vehicle has full open sky view.
+The ANELLO unit will measure the baseline between the antennae to sub-2cm accuracy and save the antenna baseline configuration automatically.
+2. **Calibrate from lever arms:** Similar to #1, this should only be used if you are certain of your lever arm measurements to sub-cm accuracy.

 Mounting ANELLO Unit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The mounting location of the ANELLO EVK and GNSS INS is flexible and can be configured for various installation positions and orientations.